Create a Website Account - Manage notification subscriptions, save form progress and more.

 Please contact Karla Slick at 801-483-6031 or email Karla to close your account.

-The first step of any project is to complete the Predevelopment Consultation Application (PDF).
+The first step of any project is to review the Predevelopment Checklist (PDF) and submit a complete application via the online portal.
 Staff will complete a preliminary review of your concept plan to determine the next steps in your entitlement process.

 All applications are reviewed by multiple departments for compliance, including but not limited to, Planning and Zoning, Building, Engineering, Fire, and Legal.